Chile court orders Catholic Church to compensate victims

 The ruling on Wednesday named them both.
 The pope removed Errazuriz last year from his informal cabinet and he replaced Ezzati on Saturday.

-Part of the evidence that led to the ruling included a 2009 letter from Ezzati to the apostolic nunciature that showed that he was aware of the abuse.
+Part of the evidence that led to the ruling included a 2009 letter from Errazuriz to the apostolic nunciature that showed that he was aware of the abuse.

 The scandal first erupted in 2009 when victims publicly accused Karadima of molesting them for years.
 Errazuriz initially shelved an investigation.